williamstein/2013-480/FAQ.md

 Send me a question that has code or a link to code or something precise.
 Just telling me that nothing works without telling me what you're running and where isn't so useful.

+### I want to use a Sage function like "timeit" or "factor" in Cython, but it doesn't work!?

+When using %cython, nothing from the Sage library is imported by default.
+You have to explicitly put a line like this in your file

+    %cython
+    from sage.all import timeit, factor   # import stuff from sage library

 ### I want to cimport numpy.matrix in Cython but it doesn't work.
 Why?

 Running this in sage notebook gives an error, why is that?